 Begin by selecting the core filter 'cancelled classes' to show only your cancelled classes in the list view.
 Then search or highlight the classes in the range you wish to report on.
-Once you have selected the classes, choose File > Print > Cancelled classes count, or use the share icon.
+Once you have selected the classes, click the Share button > PDF > Cancelled classes count.

 This report will show you the enrolments that were in the class prior to the cancellation and the income that had been collected.